 Who needs an eTA?

-An eTA is required of all visa-exempt foreign nationals, except United States citizens and certain other small exempt groups.
+An eTA is required for all visa-exempt foreign nationals, except United States citizens and certain other small exempt groups.

-Section 190 of the Immigration and Refugee Protection Regulations describes individuals that are exempt from the requirement to obtain a temporary resident visa.
+Section R190 describes individuals who are exempt from the requirement to obtain a temporary resident visa.
 These individuals therefore require an eTA.

 Individuals who require an eTA (nationality)